TrentBrunson/Turbo_Learning/README.md

 ### Recommendations for Future Analysis
-In order to further develop this project, we propose the following, which due to timing could not be accomplished by the team within this period of time:
+In order to further develop this project, we propose the following, which due to various project constraints could not be accomplished by the team within this period of time:

-* Add categorical variables to make the model more robust
+* Add categorical variables to make the model more robust.
-* Work to increase predictability
+* Refine data and models to increase prediction accuracy.
-* Perform more in-depth statistical analysis
+* Standardization of data was performed along side model and data tweaks, each producing only fractional increases in accuracy (greatest change was less than 2% increase).
+A more in-depth statistical analysis with data normalization and other techniques may marginally increase accuracy.
 * Target data variables to account for differing opponents.
 The current assumption in the model is that opponents follow Sun Tzu's philosophy and adjust formations and play calls based on opponent strength and weaknesses.
 * Increase predictability by removing some outliers (e.g. consecutive kneel-down plays) and assess model impact.
-* Incorporate a larger data set; while unseen to the user, this team has access to more than a decade of play-by-play CFB data; the current model is limited by the host site size limits.
+* Incorporate a larger data set; while unseen to the user, this team has access to more than a decade of play-by-play CFB data; the current model is limited by host site size limits.
 * Make the model iteratively grow; collect prediction results from user utilization to update the latest model.
 * Use a data set with formation recognition.